 Applicants must submit an application in line with the procedures and deadlines set out on the website.

-Entrance requirements for the MSc and PGDip
+Entrance requirements for the PGCert and standalone Individual Modules

-To qualify to register for the MSc or PGDip, applicants will need a bachelor's degree which is considered at least comparable to a UK second class honours degree from an institution acceptable to the University.
+To qualify to register for the PGCert or a standalone Individual Module, applicants will need a bachelor's degree or aegrotat (certificate) from an institution acceptable to the University.